 While REU programs are traditionally run at single institutions, SDSS funded a 2016 pilot program to investigate the possibility of building a student cohort on a distributed REU model.
 During that summer, six REU students participated in the program, including a week-long boot camp and four different sites.

-Rachel Beaton (Carnegie-Princeton)
+Rachel Beaton (Carnegie-Princeton, co-chair)

 Sarah Bird (NAOC)

 Jennifer Sobeck (UW)